timescale/docs.timescale.com-content/getting-started/installation-ubuntu-ami.md

 >:WARNING: AMIs do not know what instance type you are using beforehand.
 Therefore the PostgreSQL configuration (postgresql.conf) that comes with our AMI uses the default settings, which are not optimal for most systems.
+Our AMI is packaged with `timescaledb-tune`, which you can use to tune postgresql.conf based on the underlying system resources of your instance.
-See our [configuration] section for tips on optimally configuring postgresql.conf for your particular setup.
+See our [configuration] section for details.

 >:TIP: These AMIs are made for EBS attached volumes.
 This allows for snapshots, protection of data if the EC2 instance goes down, and dynamic IOPS configuration.
 You should choose an